-How to Choose Voice Over Music
+How to Choose Music for Your Voice Over Demos

 Music is an omnipresent aspect of many of our daily lives, but when it comes to industry standards in the voice acting arena, voice over music has a specific time and place.

 With the ubiquity of voice-activated devices and audio platforms in the modern world, it’s no wonder that we go about our days consuming a constant stream of audio content, living our lives to the soundtrack of our favorite music and podcasts.
 However, when you’re working as a professional voice actor, you ought to be detailed and discreet about the voice over music you use to accompany your vocal performance.

 In many cases, voice over music can overpower and detract from the actual vocal delivery in a recording.
 When you aren’t careful about the voice over music you select, then you run the risk of ruining the recording entirely, and losing out on a job.

 Whether you’re recording a voice over demo, audition, or the final file for a job that you’ve been hired for, there are a few voice over music best practices that you should be sure to keep in mind.
 Read on to discover how your voice over music choices can impact the way your work is ultimately received.

 The Emotional Heft of Music

 Music is inherently emotional.
 Instead of appealing to our intellect, like so many other art forms, music elicits an immediate emotional response.
 American poet Henry Wadsworth Longfellow was right on the money when he wrote that “music is the universal language of mankind.”